Lepidoptera: Circulatory system

-In the circulatory system, hemolymph, or insect blood, is used to circulate heat in a form of thermoregulation, where muscles contraction produces heat, which is transferred to the rest of the body when conditions are unfavorable.
+The circulatory system uses hemolymph, insect blood, for thermoregulation, taking heat from the muscles and transferring it to the rest of the body.
 In lepidopteran species, hemolymph is circulated through the veins in the wings by some form of pulsating organ, either by the heart or by the intake of air into the trachea.

 Respiratory system

-Air is taken in through spiracles along the sides of the abdomen and thorax supplying the trachea with oxygen as it goes through the lepidopteran's respiratory system.
-Three different tracheaes supply and diffuse oxygen throughout the species' bodies.
+The respiratory system takes in air through spiracles along the sides of the abdomen and thorax, supplying the tracheae with oxygen.
+Three different tracheae supply and diffuse oxygen throughout the species' bodies.
 The dorsal tracheae supply oxygen to the dorsal musculature and vessels, while the ventral tracheae supply the ventral musculature and nerve cord, and the visceral tracheae supply the guts, fat bodies, and gonads.

 Polymorphism

 Sexually dimorphic bagworm moths (Thyridopteryx ephemeraeformis) mating: The female is flightless.

-The Heliconius butterflies from the tropics of the Western Hemisphere are the classical model for Müllerian mimicry.

-Polymorphism is the appearance of forms or "morphs", which differ in color and number of attributes within a single species.
-In Lepidoptera, polymorphism can be seen not only between individuals in a population, but also between the sexes as sexual dimorphism, between geographically separated populations in geographical polymorphism, and between generations flying at different seasons of the year (seasonal polymorphism or polyphenism).
-In some species, the polymorphism is limited to one sex, typically the female.
-This often includes the phenomenon of mimicry when mimetic morphs fly alongside nonmimetic morphs in a population of a particular species.
-Polymorphism occurs both at specific level with heritable variation in the overall morphological adaptations of individuals, as well as in certain specific morphological or physiological traits within a species.
+Polymorphism is the appearance of forms or morphs which differ in color and other attributes within a species.
+In Lepidoptera, polymorphism can be seen both between individuals and between the sexes as sexual dimorphism, between geographically separated populations, and between generations flying at different seasons of the year (seasonal polymorphism or polyphenism).
+Polymorphism can be limited to one sex, typically the female.

-Environmental polymorphism, in which traits are not inherited, is often termed as polyphenism, which in Lepidoptera is commonly seen in the form of seasonal morphs, especially in the butterfly families of Nymphalidae and Pieridae.
-An Old World pierid butterfly, the common grass yellow (Eurema hecabe) has a darker summer adult morph, triggered by a long day exceeding 13 hours in duration, while the shorter diurnal period of 12 hours or less induces a paler morph in the postmonsoon period.
-Polyphenism also occurs in caterpillars, an example being the peppered moth, Biston betularia.
+Environmental polymorphism, in which traits are not inherited, is often termed polyphenism, commonly seen in seasonal morphs, especially in the butterfly families of Nymphalidae and Pieridae.
+An Old World pierid butterfly, the common grass yellow (Eurema hecabe) has a darker summer adult morph, triggered by a day of over 13 hours, while a shorter day induces a paler morph after the monsoon.
+Polyphenism also occurs in caterpillars, as in the peppered moth, Biston betularia.

 Geographical isolation causes a divergence of a species into different morphs.
 A good example is the Indian white admiral Limenitis procris, which has five forms, each geographically separated from the other by large mountain ranges.
-An even more dramatic showcase of geographical polymorphism is the Apollo butterfly (Parnassius apollo).
-Because the Apollos live in small local populations, thus having no contact with each other, coupled with their strong stenotopic nature and weak migration ability, interbreeding between populations of one species practically does not occur; by this, they form over 600 different morphs, with the size of spots on the wings of which varies greatly.
+A more dramatic showcase of geographical polymorphism is the Apollo butterfly (Parnassius apollo).
+Because the Apollos live in small local populations, with no contact with each other, interbreeding between populations practically never occurs.
+They therefore form over 600 different morphs, with the size of spots on the wings varying greatly.